Skip to main content

 Quarterly Sum $M

-In the March 2025 quarter, resident and visitor spending in the City of Hobart was estimated at $412.3M.
-This was down 7.5% from the previous quarter due to December being boosted by Xmas spending, but 1.2% up from the same quarter a year ago.
-There was strong growth in pubs/bars (+12%) and restaurants (+10%) from the previous year which led to night-time spending increasing by 2.6%.
+In the Dec 2025 quarter, resident and visitor spending in the City of Hobart was estimated at $464M.
+This was up 18% from the previous quarter due to the Black Friday and festive season spending and 2% up from the same quarter a year ago.

 Change in Spending by Category